sdu-concurrency/group-website/education.md

 {% assign mps = site.data.phd_project | size %}

 {% if mps < 1 %}
-There are no Master projects are available at the moment.
+There are no Master projects available at the moment.
 {% endif %}

 {% for mp in site.data.master_projects %}